mzakharo/android-gfortran/README.md

 Android**, with support for **Fortran**.
 Prebuilt versions can be found in the [Releases](https://github.com/mzakharo/android-gfortran/releases) section.

-It is based on my experience building [OpenBLAS](https://github.com/xianyi/OpenBLAS) with LAPACK for Android and on several other sources, including
+It is based on [buffer51's](https://github.com/buffer51) experience building [OpenBLAS](https://github.com/xianyi/OpenBLAS) with LAPACK for Android and on several other sources, including
 [this stackoverflow post](http://stackoverflow.com/questions/13072751/compiling-android-ndk-with-objective-c-enabled-gcc-errors)